 However, beware that if you don’t rinse lemon juice off your dish or windows properly, it will make them sticky.
 And if you rinse your glass objects with hard water, you’re risking hard water stains once again, so make sure you rinse them with distilled water.

-You probably know that salt is used in water softeners to flush the mineral buildup from the softening resin of the devices.
+You probably know that salt is used in water softeners to flush the mineral buildup in the water softener resin.
 So, if it works on a device that softens your water, why shouldn’t it work on your glassware?

 - Put your dishes that are stained with hard water spots in that pot